-The LTC7819 can be set to enter high efficiency Burst Mode operation, constant frequency pulse-skipping mode or forced continuous conduction mode at light load currents.
-To select Burst Mode operation, tie the MODE to ground.
-To select forced continuous operation, tie the MODE pin to $INTV{CC}$.
-To select pulse-skipping mode, tie the MODE pin to $INTV{CC}$ through a 100k resistor.
-An internal 100k resistor from the MODE pin to ground selects Burst Mode if the pin is floating.
-When synchronized to an external clock through the PLLIN/SPREAD pin, the LTC7819 operates in pulse-skipping mode if it is selected, or in forced continuous mode otherwise.
-Table 2 summarizes the use of the MODE pin to select the light load operating mode.
+The LTC7817 can be set to enter high efficiency Burst Mode operation, constant frequency pulse-skipping mode or forced continuous conduction mode at light load currents.
+To select Burst Mode operation, tie the PLLIN/MODE to ground.
+To select forced continuous operation, tie the PLLIN/MODE pin to INTV ${\rm CC}$.
+To select pulse-skipping mode, tie the PLLIN/MODE pin to INTV ${\rm CC}$ through a 100k resistor.
+An internal 100k resistor from the PLLIN/MODE pin to ground selects Burst Mode if the pin is floating.
+When synchronized to an external clock through the PLLIN/MODE pin, the LTC7817 operates in forced continuous mode.
+Table 2 summarizes the use of the PLLIN/MODE pin to select the light load operating mode.